 Bringing home a new puppy is an exciting time, but it’s not all hugs and treats.
-While you are showering them with affection and showing them off to friends and family, remember that your new pet is susceptible to a number of common conditions.
-Like many childhood illnesses, some common puppy illnesses are easily avoidable by following a few simple rules.
-Addressing others will depend on your ability to spot warning sides and take the right preventative measures.
+While you are showering them with affection and showing them off to friends and family, keep in mind that your new pet is susceptible to a variety of common health conditions.
+Like many childhood ailments, most common puppy illnesses are easily avoidable if you follow a few simple rules.
+Addressing other problems will depend on your ability to spot warning sides and take the right preventive measures.

 Do you have a sick puppy on your hands?
-Check out our guide to common puppy illnesses.
-Make sure to consult your veterinarian immediately if you recognize any potential symptoms.
+Check out our guide to common puppy illnesses below, and make sure to consult your veterinarian if you recognize any symptoms or other puppy health concerns.

 Canine Distemper Virus (CDV)

-Your veterinarian may administer several Canine Distemper Virus (CDV) vaccinations throughout your puppy’s first months.
+Your veterinarian will likely administer several Canine Distemper Virus (CDV) vaccinations throughout your puppy’s first months.
 These vaccinations are highly recommended.

 Dr. Jim Dobies, a member of the North Carolina Veterinary Medical Association, notes that CDV “can be a really ugly disease.”
 Though initial symptoms resemble respiratory illnesses like the common cold, sneezing and runny eyes can evolve into pneumonia and permanent brain damage.

-Many dog owners mistakenly disregard those mild, early symptoms.
+Many dog owners mistakenly disregard these mild, early symptoms.
 As a result, dogs are often suffering high fevers and seizures by the time they reach a vet.
-Treatment can take weeks and typically requires some inpatient services.
-Note that CDV can remain dormant in the bodies of dogs who survive it.
-The disease is even more dangerous when it strikes again late in life, often resulting in severe neurological symptoms.
+Treatment can take weeks and typically requires inpatient services.
+CDV can even remain dormant in the bodies of dogs who survive it, and is far more dangerous when it strikes again later in life, often resulting in severe neurological symptoms.

-Parvovirus (parvo, for short) is another highly common and highly contagious illness that affects young dogs.
-Fortunately, it’s also easily prevented with a series of vaccinations.
+Parvovirus (parvo, for short) is another common and highly contagious disease that affects young dogs.
+Fortunately, it’s also easily prevented with a series of puppy vaccines.
 The shots typically start around 6 to 8 weeks of age and continue for several months.
-Your veterinarian will help you determine the appropriate schedule for your dog.
+Your veterinarian will help you determine the appropriate canine wellness schedule for your dog.

 Symptoms of parvo include fever, vomiting, and severe diarrhea.
-Puppies are extremely contagious (to both dogs and humans) once they are exhibiting symptoms.
+Puppies are extremely contagious (to both dogs and humans) once they begin exhibiting symptoms.
 Emergency veterinarians can usually ease symptoms with intravenous fluids to prevent dehydration and antibiotics to stave off infection.